Omar-p/learning-notes/aws/aws.md

   - inflexible & simple permission [READ|WRITE|READ_ACP|WRITE_ACP|FULL_CONTROL]
   - <img src="images/acl-s3.png" width="800" height="500">
 - Block Public Access:
+  - applied to anonymous  no matter what bucket policies say.
   - added in respone to lots of public PR disaster, where buckets were being configured incorrectly and being set open to the world. this resulted in a lot of data leaks.
-  - ex: bucket with resouece permissions granting public access, until block access was introduced, if u have public access configured the public could logically access a bucket.
-    Block public access added a further level of security. apply to pervent the public access no matter what the resource policy say.
-[4-options] not apply on any aws identities
+  - not apply on any aws identities

 Key points[identity, resource policy]:
+- identity vs bucket policirs vs acl
   - identity: controlling different resources, u have a preference for IAM, same account.
   - bucket: just controlling S3, anonymous or Cross-account

 ---

-S3 Static Hosting:
+## S3 Static Hosting:
 - normal access[CLI, UI] is via AWS APIs.
 - this feature allows access via HTTP - e.g Blogs
 - enable it, set Index and Error documents.
   - website endpoint is created. influenced by the bucket name and the region that the bucket is in
 - to use custome domain name via R53
-  - bucketname matters. u can use it it the name of the bucket match the custom domain.
+  - bucketname matters. u can use it if the name of the bucket match the custom domain.
 - two use cases:
   - Offloading
-  - server run on compute service [ec2], delivers a dynamic HTML page and it deliver static media. dynamic may need access to DB so that's not suitable for static s3 hosting. but the static media are sitting there waiting to be delivered. [make over 95% of the data volume] we can move all the static media from the ec2[which is expensive] to static S3. when ec2 deliver the dynamic generated html which point at the media that hosted on the S3 bucket to customer browser. so the media is retrieved from S3, not the compute service.
+    - server run on compute service [ec2], delivers a dynamic HTML page and it deliver static media. that dynamic html page may need access to DB so that's not suitable for static s3 hosting. but the static <br>media are sitting there waiting to be delivered. [make over 95% of the data volume]  we can move all the static media from the ec2[which is expensive] to static S3.  when ec2 deliver the dynamic generated html which point at the media that hosted on <?<br>the S3 bucket to customer browser.  so the media is retrieved from S3, not the compute service.
   - Out-of-band pages
     - accessing something that is outside of the main way.
-  - store error page/static on it, so when the compute service face an issuse. we redirect customer to it{change where the domain is pointing to} .
+    - store error page/static on it, so when the compute service face an issuse.we redirect customer to it{change where the domain is pointing to} .
 - Pricing on [put, get, copy]requests, storage, data out.
-  -beaware if u have large base of customers {because u will recieve a lot of requests}
-  move data from internet to s3 is free.
+  - beaware if u have large base of customers {because u will recieve a lot of requests} moving data from internet to s3 is free.

 - DEMO
   - unblock public access